blitz-research/dawn/README.md

 ![Dawn's logo: a sun rising behind a stylized mountain inspired by the WebGPU logo.
 The text "Dawn" is written below it.](docs/imgs/dawn_logo.png "Dawn's logo")

+(Note: After cloning this repository you will need to copy the 'standlone/.gclient' file to the root dawn directory and run 'gclient sync' to install a bunch of missing stuff from the 'thirdparty' dir. gclient is part of google's 'depot tools' so you will also need to install that.

+After that, you can build the 'bundling_target' target to create a stand alone static lib called dawn_static.lib in the root cmake build dir.)

 # Dawn, a WebGPU implementation

 Dawn is an open-source and cross-platform implementation of the work-in-progress [WebGPU](https://webgpu.dev) standard.